sameerabalay/Dockless_Mobility/final-proposal.md

    Full set of fields and description can be found at https://data.austintexas.gov/Transportation-and-Mobility/Dockless-Vehicle-Trips/7d8e-dm7r

-   My goal is to use the data above and weather data to determine :

-   - How does distance traveled, start time of the trips, origin and end point vary by geographical location.
-For example: Do UT campus trips, Downtown trips and South Congress trip differ by time of the day, distance traveled.
-   - Develop a model to predict the number of dockless mobility scooters and usage at give time of the day in a given area (cell).

 2. How has this problem been solved before?
 If you feel like you are addressing a novel